MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P4-Coding-Simple-Timberman/content.md

 >
 >       weak var lifeBar: CCSprite!
 >
-> We also want to create an instance variable to track time left and setup a property observer on it to change `scaleX` on `lifeBar` whenever it changes.
+> We also want to create an instance variable to track time left and set up a property observer on it to change `scaleX` on `lifeBar` whenever it changes.
 Add the following near your other instance variables:
 >
 >       var timeLeft: Float = 5 {
 >           didSet {